 From Heart Flow to Heightened Observation The process was purely an intuitive one until I began to travel across parts of Asia and America where communities asked me to conduct trainings that would allow them to sustain their own transformation work using the innerdance as a platform.

 As I committed to numerous teacher training trips almost every two to three months that happened upon request in places like Singapore, Malaysia, Indonesia, India, Hong Kong, the US, and so many parts of the Philippines, I began to perceive an objective science that brought about relevant insights to what, how and why this energy existed the way it did.
 In this way, it is a fallacy that I am the founder of innerdance as is normally published or promoted in the many workshops that happen in Europe, America and Asia.
-In hindsight, I acted more as a student learning from the intensely varied energy feedbacks that spoke back intelligently and reflectively through people’s heightened experiences.
+In hindsight, I acted more as a student learning from the intensely varied energy feedbacks that spoke back intelligently and reflexively through people’s heightened experiences.